fbpx

 Running a Specialist Practice means lots of time with patients and time spent organising information.
 Here are some of the best tech tips and tools to help.
 A minute saved is a minute earned – you can use these productivity tips to save time and get your work done and go home earlier: We’ll assume you’re utilizing standard Windows/Office software unless otherwise noted.

-Best Productivity Tech Tips and Tools
+Best Productivity Tips and Tools - Tech Tips

 1. Learn to use TEMPLATES for your emails and letters – try QUICK PARTS for inserting templates in Outlook Emails